jonathanpotts/CartographyTable/README.md

 ### Web server setup

+The plugin does not contain an integrated web server to prevent web requests from effecting the performance of the server.

 The web app does not require any runtimes to be installed on the web server.
 It is recommended to configure your server to send the files with gzip compression.

 The web app files will be located in the `plugins\BlockMaps\web` directory after running the `refresh-map-data` command.
 The web server only needs read access to the files.
+The files will be updated as the map changes so therefore the folder should either be the target of a symlink or the files should be shipped to the web server on a frequent basis.

 ## Web browser requirements